KillianLynch/NEW-19C-LAB/json-collection/json-collection.md

 	![Create Collection](./images/create-collection.png)

-4. Provide a name for your collection in the field **Collection Name - products** and click **Create**.
+4. Provide a name for the collection in the field, we'll call it  **products** and click **Create**.
 MAKE SURE you check the **MongoDB Compatible** box.
 Note that the collection name is case-sensitive.
 You must enter products in all lower-case, don't use PRODUCTS or Products.

 	![New collection: products](./images/new-products.png)

-5. A notification pops up that displays `products` collections is created.
+5. A notification pops up informing you the `products` collections is created.

 	![New collection notification](./images/popup.png)

-6. Click the refresh button to verify `products` collection is created.
+6. Click the refresh button to verify the `products` collection is created.

 	![Refresh button](./images/refreshed.png)